ShingoMiyauchi/SynGO/README.md

 wesanderson 0.3.6

 # How to run this demo
-1) Download INPUT folder
+1) Download INPUT folder 1 to 4 and put all files into one folder
 2) Start up R Studio by clicking an R script
 3) Make sure your working directory is in INPUT folder so that R recognises input files.
 4) Read instructions in the scripts and execute the code (line by line).
 5) Figures are generated as output in the same folder.

-# Input files - SynGO_INPUT.zip
+# Input files - SynGO_INPUT(1 to 4).zip

 1) JGI fungal genomes including scaffold 1 to 10